wraithan/resume/docs/gigs.rst

 *******************************************

 This was my first foray into the world of software development at a company.
-The stack was a large java back end with a PHP layer on top with liberal use of Perl as glue.
+The stack was a large java backend with a PHP layer on top with liberal use of Perl as glue.

 * Cleaned up and maintained several in-house tools written in Perl,